Brief intro from Dr. Rollins

 So do you think eyeworms are worse now than in times past or is it just that we are aware that they exist now and know how to check for them?

 We’ve known about eyeworms since early 1960s in bobwhites; they were noted in pheasants in the Midwest earlier than that.
 Information about them in quail essentially lay “dormant” for the past 50 years, because most parasite studies don’t look at/in/around the eyes–looking typically in the GI tract.
 Our “Operation Idiopathic Decline” study (initiated in 2011; see video at https://www.youtube.com/watch?v=xUfqw8dGk5E ) resulted in newfound interest in eyeworms.

 I am not aware of any connection/rumor of feral hogs being involved in transmission of eyeworms–I don’t see any connection between the 2.

 We are working with the Wildlife Toxicology Lab at Texas Tech to develop a medicated feed that will kill the eyeworms and cecal worms.
-Hope to have it commercially available in early 2019.
+Hope to have it commercially available in 2022.